top of page

 drawing code requirements

-THE PLUMBING CODE IS QUITE EXTENSIVE, PARTS OF THE CODE THAT MOSTLY APPLIES TO EXISTING WATER HEATER REPLACEMENTS IN THE SACRAMENTO, YOLO & PLACER COUNTIES ARE SHOWN BELOW:
+THE PLUMBING CODE IS QUITE EXTENSIVE; PARTS OF THE CODE THAT MOSTLY APPLY TO EXISTING WATER HEATER REPLACEMENTS IN THE SACRAMENTO, YOLO & PLACER COUNTIES ARE SHOWN BELOW:

 CALIFORNIA PLUMBING CODE (CPC)